Qazeer/artefacts.help/pages/windows/etw_powershell_remoting_dst_host.md

 | `Windows PowerShell` | Default configuration (starting with PowerShell 2.0). | Event `600: Provider "<PROVIDER_NAME>" is Started`. <br><br> Logs the start and stop of a PowerShell provider, with the `HostName` field set to `ServerRemoteHost` for `WinRM` session. <br><br> Additionally, the provider `WSMan` ("Provider WSMan Is Started") is loaded in case of a `WinRM` session. |

-More information on the PowerShell code executed can be available if `Module Logging` and / or `Script Block Logging` are enabled.
+More information on the PowerShell code executed can be available if `Module Logging` and/or `Script Block Logging` are enabled.
 For more information, refer to the [PowerShell activity page](./etw_powershell.md).

 ### References